Does FIFA prevent rebounds from landing in no man’s land?

 There is no point in disputing the claim that many rebounds end up with a player from either side.
 But the fact alone just doesn’t lead to the conclusion that this must be the product of foul play.

-As always when it comes to FIFA conspiracy theories, the supporting evidence is absolutely absent.
-Neither the original post quoted above nor the commentators supporting it make any attempts to rule out natural explanations.
+As always when it comes to FIFA conspiracy theories, the supporting evidence is absolutely non-existent, and neither the original post quoted above nor the commentators supporting it make any attempts to rule out natural explanations.

-The natural explanation that ought to come to mind is the fact that penalty areas usually are pretty crowded when someone takes a shot.
+The natural explanation that ought to come to mind is the fact that penalty areas often are pretty crowded when someone takes a shot.

 Crowded areas, many interceptions